Skip to main content

 Brunel experts at the United Nations

-Brunel Law School’s Professor Alexandra Xanthaki and Professor Javaid Rehman serve as United Nations Special Rapporteurs, giving the university the rare distinction of having two of its members serving such high level mandates at the same time.
+Brunel Law School’s Professor Alexandra Xanthaki serves as United Nations Special Rapporteur, giving the university the rare distinction of having a member of staff serve such high level of mandates.

 Special Rapporteurs are leading independent human rights experts elected by the UN to report on specific human rights issues.
-There are currently 55 working around the world, and it is thought that Brunel is now the only UK university to have two of its members active in the roles.
+There are currently 55 working around the world.

 Initially for three years, Professor Xanthaki’s mandate is to promote and protect cultural rights and cultural diversity.
 From the right to participate in culture, to the right to cultural heritage, and rights to artistic and scientific freedom, the mandate is quite broad.